mnyrop/wax-cli/docs/sketch-build.md

     - regenerage manifest.json
     - write results to wax.json
 9. for each item: # pages
-    - write markdown page with yaml front matter
+    - write markdown page with yaml front matter (don't bother checking if it's changed, it's not necessary for efficiency. just add new data)